 Knowing our blocks is KEY to understanding how to turn around our finances.
 This might be to get out of debt or to actually start saving and investing.
 There are several ways in which blocks might be showing up for you, so go through this list and see if anything applies.

-- Your Income – if you are constantly being overlooked for promotions, or find it difficult to ask for the salary you want, or you’re unable to make money in your business consistently and to the level you would like it to be, then you definitely have blocks somewhere.
+If you are constantly being overlooked for promotions, or find it difficult to ask for the salary you want, or you’re unable to make money in your business consistently and to the level you would like it to be, then you definitely have blocks somewhere.

-- Business – entrepreneurs or service based business owners may have trouble setting prices for their goods, consistently give away “freebies” when they should be charging, or allow themselves to be bartered with.
+Entrepreneurs or service based business owners may have trouble setting prices for their goods, consistently give away “freebies” when they should be charging, or allow themselves to be bartered with.
 This means their business cannot grow and they get stuck.
 Some people even give up their dream because they cannot gain any significant traction.

-- Debt – if you have any kind of debt, regardless of how it came about, you have blocks for sure.
+If you have any kind of debt, regardless of how it came about, you have blocks for sure.
 We either create debt ourselves for some kind of gain (such as keeping our disposable income capped so we don’t outshine anyone such as a parent or sibling who might earn less), or we attract people into our lives that are financially troublesome for us.
 I know you might be thinking, “why would I do this to myself”, but its all subconscious stuff, so you won’t even be aware of why you do it!

-- Overspending – if you regularly go out and spend to make yourself feel better, you have a block somewhere.
+If you regularly go out and spend to make yourself feel better, you have a block somewhere.
 It might be that you were never allowed to spend money as a child, so you make up for it now.
 It could be a sign of feeling depressed with your current situation (so you spend to make yourself feel “worthy” or “significant”), or guilt that you’re not around enough for your family (so you buy presents for everyone).

-- Hoarding – you might keep hold of every single pair of shoes you’ve ever owned, “just in case” you might need them, even though those leopard print boots were so Shania Twain in the 90s and really should go to charity or in the bin.
+You might keep hold of every single pair of shoes you’ve ever owned, “just in case” you might need them, even though those leopard print boots were so Shania Twain in the 90s and really should go to charity or in the bin.
 The reason for doing this might be a scarcity mindset – one in which you think you will never be able to have more of the thing you are holding onto so tightly.
 This could be money, clothing, items in the house.
 Clutter is bad for your psyche, and bad for your money and is most definitely a money block.

-- You can’t keep hold of money – Whenever you have money, something happens, such as a bill comes in, or you get a parking ticket, or a disaster happens, and the money you had rapidly disappears.
+Whenever you have money, something happens, such as a bill comes in, or you get a parking ticket, or a disaster happens, and the money you had rapidly disappears.
 This is definitely a sign of a money block.

 What can you do about it?